Travel Intelligence · Ground Transport

 Welcome Pickups

-Optimized for first-time arrivals in tourist cities.
-Drivers are vetted for English fluency, they handle name signs at arrivals, the cars are reliably clean, and the price is fixed up front with no surge.
-The product is built around the specific moment when you've just landed, you're jetlagged, and you don't want a single decision to make.
-Inventory is strongest in Athens, Rome, Paris, Lisbon, Barcelona, Istanbul, and major Asian gateway cities.
-Pricing sits roughly 20-40% above a metered taxi but below most hotel cars.
+Optimised for first arrivals in tourist cities.
+Drivers are vetted for English, they handle the name sign at arrivals, cars are reliably clean, and the price is fixed with no surge.
+The product is built around the exact moment you have landed, you are jetlagged, and you do not want a single decision to make.
+Coverage is strongest in Athens, Rome, Paris, Lisbon, Barcelona, Istanbul and major Asian gateways.
+Pricing sits roughly 20–40% above a metered taxi but below most hotel cars.
+Check a fixed price for your route.

 GetTransfer

-A marketplace model — multiple operators bid on your transfer request, and you pick from the offers.
-More flexible on vehicle type (you can specifically request a sedan, an SUV, a van for groups), broader geographic coverage including secondary airports and FBOs, and frequently cheaper than fixed-price competitors because of the bidding model.
-The trade-off is slightly less consistency from booking to booking — you're not getting the same standardized product every time.
+A marketplace: multiple operators bid on your request and you pick from the offers.
+More flexible on vehicle type — you can specify a sedan, an SUV, a van for a group — with broader coverage including secondary airports and FBOs, and frequently cheaper because of the bidding.
+The trade-off is slightly less consistency booking to booking.
+Request offers for a specific vehicle.

 The metered taxi from FCO to central Rome is a fixed €55 by city ordinance — it should not be more, regardless of what the driver says.
-The "should" carries weight: every year, thousands of travelers get charged double by drivers betting on tourist confusion.
-Welcome Pickups at FCO is roughly €70-€90 and removes the negotiation entirely, which for first-time visitors is genuinely worth the premium.
-GetTransfer is similar money for a more flexible vehicle.
-The Leonardo Express train is €14 and excellent if you have minimal luggage.
-Verdict: Welcome Pickups for first arrivals; train if you're a return visitor traveling light.
+The "should" carries weight: every year thousands of arrivals get charged double by drivers betting on tourist confusion.
+Welcome Pickups at FCO is roughly €70–€90 and removes the negotiation entirely, which for first-time visitors is genuinely worth the premium.
+The Leonardo Express train is €14 and excellent with minimal luggage.
+Verdict: Welcome Pickups for first arrivals; train if you are a return visitor travelling light.
+Our Rome pre-arrival checklist covers what to handle before you board.

-This is the city where the train wins almost every time.
-The Narita Express from NRT to central Tokyo is fast, reliable, runs every 30 minutes, and costs roughly ¥3,000-¥4,000.
+The city where the train wins almost every time.
+The Narita Express to central Tokyo is fast, reliable, runs every 30 minutes and costs roughly ¥3,000–¥4,000.
 Haneda is even better connected.
-A taxi from Narita to central Tokyo runs ¥20,000-¥25,000 and takes longer in traffic.
-The exception is groups of 4+ with luggage, late-night arrivals after train service ends, or accessibility needs — for these, Welcome Pickups runs vetted drivers in Tokyo who handle the language barrier that catches first-time visitors off guard.
-Verdict: Train for solos and couples; private transfer for groups, late arrivals, or first-time visitors who want zero friction.
+A taxi from Narita runs ¥20,000–¥25,000 and takes longer in traffic.
+The exceptions are groups of four-plus with luggage, late arrivals after train service ends, or accessibility needs — for those, GetTransfer covers Tokyo with the vehicle range that handles a family and the bags.
+Verdict: train for solos and couples; a private transfer for groups, late arrivals or first-timers wanting zero friction.
+The Tokyo pre-arrival checklist handles the Suica setup the station signage will not.

-Istanbul's new airport is genuinely far from the city — 45 km to Sultanahmet — and the road can be unpredictable in traffic.
-Metered taxis are technically regulated but the airport-to-tourist-area route is one of the most complained-about in the world for overcharging.
-Pre-booking through Welcome Pickups or GetTransfer at €40-€60 fixed is materially better than the alternative.
-The HAVAIST bus is €10 and decent if your hotel is near a stop.
-Verdict: Pre-book.
-The savings on a metered taxi are not worth the frequency of disputes.
+Istanbul's airport is genuinely far from the city — 45 km to Sultanahmet — and the road is unpredictable in traffic.
+Metered taxis are technically regulated, but the airport-to-tourist-area route is one of the most complained-about in the world for overcharging.
+Pre-booking through GetTransfer or Welcome Pickups at €40–€60 fixed is materially better than the alternative.
+The HAVAIST bus is about €10 and decent if your hotel is near a stop.
+Verdict: pre-book — the taxi saving is not worth the frequency of disputes.
+See the Istanbul pre-arrival checklist.

 The opposite story.
-Dubai's metered taxis from DXB are reliable, regulated, and cheap by global luxury-city standards (~AED 80-120 to most hotels).
-The metro is excellent and runs to most of the major hotel zones.
-Hotel cars from the top properties (Burj Al Arab, Atlantis, Bulgari Resort) are part of the experience and worth booking if you're staying somewhere that includes airport transfer in the rate.
-GetTransfer works well for specific vehicle requests like a 7-seat van for family arrivals.
-Verdict: The taxi is fine in Dubai.
-Book a private transfer only if you have a specific vehicle requirement or if the hotel transfer is included.
+Dubai's metered taxis from DXB are reliable, regulated and cheap by global luxury-city standards (~AED 80–120 to most hotels).
+The Metro is excellent and reaches most hotel zones.
+Hotel cars from the top properties — the Burj Al Arab, Atlantis, Bulgari Resort — are part of the experience and worth booking if transfer is included in the rate.
+GetTransfer works well for a specific request like a seven-seat van for a family arrival.
+Verdict: the taxi is fine; book a private transfer only for a specific vehicle need or when it is included.
+See the Dubai pre-arrival checklist.

 Almost never on cost grounds alone.
 The cases where it actually wins:

-• You're staying somewhere where the arrival is part of the product.
-Aman, the Bulgari hotels, the top Mandarin Orientals — being met at the airport by a uniformed driver with your last name on a discreet card sets the tone for the stay in a way that genuinely matters at the price point.
+• The arrival is part of the product.
+Aman, the Bulgari hotels, the top Mandarin Orientals — being met by a uniformed driver with your name on a discreet card sets the tone at this price point.
+Our comparison of Aman, Six Senses, Rosewood and Belmond covers which brand delivers that arrival consistently.

-• You're arriving at an FBO or executive airport.
-Most third-party transfer services don't reliably serve FBOs.
-The hotel car or GetTransfer marketplace are the two options that actually work.
+• You are arriving at an FBO or executive airport.
+Most third-party services do not reliably serve FBOs; the hotel car or the GetTransfer marketplace are the two that work.
+If you are choosing the FBO, our guide to what makes a great FBO covers whether ground coordination will be smooth or chaotic.

-• You need a specific kind of car for accessibility, child seats, or security.
-Hotel cars handle these requests reliably; cheaper alternatives are hit and miss.
+• You need a specific vehicle for accessibility, child seats or security.
+Hotel cars handle these reliably; cheaper options are hit and miss.

-• You're traveling with someone who needs the simplest possible experience on arrival.
-Elderly parents, very young children, anyone recovering from illness or surgery.
+• Someone with you needs the simplest possible arrival — elderly parents, very young children, anyone recovering from illness.

-Some destinations make the entire transfer question moot.
-If you're driving to the Amalfi Coast, the Algarve, the Scottish Highlands, or anywhere in Provence, you'll need a car at the destination anyway — and picking it up at the airport is almost always simpler and cheaper than transferring twice.
-GetRentACar is the price-comparison option that surfaces deals across multiple major rental companies in one search.
+Some destinations make the transfer question moot.
+Driving to the Amalfi Coast, the Algarve, the Scottish Highlands or anywhere in Provence, you will need a car at the destination anyway — and collecting it at the airport is almost always simpler and cheaper than transferring twice.
+GetRentACar surfaces deals across the major rental companies in one search.

-Whatever transfer model you choose, your driver finding you depends on your phone working.
+Whatever model you choose, your driver finding you depends on your phone working.
 Land with a working eSIM, not a hopeful one.
-Airalo is the easiest to install before you fly, in any country.
-The cost is less than dinner; the cost of a missed transfer pickup is hours of your first day.
+Airalo is the easiest to install before you fly, in any country; our international eSIM guide covers region-specific picks.

-For the trip insurance that covers the rare but real disasters — your transfer no-shows, your luggage doesn't, your connecting flight cancels and the hotel won't refund the night — SafetyWing is the affordable option that handles the unglamorous middle ground between "everything went perfectly" and "I'm filing an insurance claim."
+For the rare but real disasters — the transfer no-shows, the luggage doesn't, the connection cancels and the hotel won't refund the night — SafetyWing handles the unglamorous middle ground.
+If the flight itself is the problem, the travel disruption recovery playbook covers your next 60 minutes.

 Frequently asked questions